Step 1: Prerequisites and Application Requirements

 Step 2: Make Yourself a Competitive Candidate

-Admission to the program is extremely competitive so you should strive to not only meet, but exceed the minimum requirements.
-To get a feel for the competitiveness of the applicant pool we recommend that you view our class statistics page and read what the admissions committee recommends you do to maximize your candidacy.
+Admission to the program is competitive so you should strive to not only meet, but exceed the minimum requirements.
+To get a feel for the competitiveness of the applicant pool we recommend that you view ourclass statistics page, review the national statistics for Dental Medicine and read what the admissions committee recommends you do to maximize your candidacy.

 Step 3: Preparing and Submitting your Application

 The apply now page will provide you with step-by-step instructions as well as an application checklist.
 There are a number of supporting materials that make up your completed application and it is essential that you print and carefully follow the checklist to ensure that you properly submit these pieces by the deadline.

 Required: 8 semester or 12 quarter units (must be full-year course sequence)